 It is located in the center of the 27 miles (43 km) Lighthouse Reef, and about halfway between Half Moon Caye in the south and Northern Caye.
 This dive site is one of the furthest offshore, approximately 44 miles (70 km) due east of Ambergris Caye.
-Full day, 3 dive trips are available from resorts or one can enjoy the more leisurely pace when diving Lighthouse Reef and the Blue Hole from one of our recommended Belize liveaboards.
+Full day, 3-tank trips are available from resorts, or one can enjoy the more leisurely pace of diving the Blue Hole and Lighthouse Reef from one of our recommended Belize liveaboards.

 The area is protected from fishing as it is the centerpiece of The Blue Hole Natural Monument Marine Park.
 It is over over 980 ft (300m) across at the rim and the Cambrian Foundation measured the hole’s depth at 406 ft (124m) in 1997.
 The sapphire blue, spectacular circular site is only accessible by 2 narrow channels.
 Otherwise it is completely surrounded by coral reef.
 The reef around the rim is only a few feet below the surface and colored by anemones, elkhorn, starlet and club finger corals - an excellent site for snorkeling but that's not what we're here for ...

-Diving the Blue Hole is for seasoned divers who wish to experience a completely unique, ‘bucket-list’ dive.
+The Blue Hole is for seasoned divers who wish to participate in a completely unique ‘bucket-list’ experience.
 The depth of the site requires good control over one’s buoyancy and a calmness when faced with little light at depth and a feeling of sensory deprivation due to very little change in water temperature or movement.
 The site can look imposing to even the most experienced divers so listen carefully to the briefing and stick close to your guide.

 Depending on weather conditions, the dive will begin on either the north or the south side.
 Staying reasonably close to the wall will assist with orientation.
 There is not much to see here in terms of wildlife - coral growth and therefore fish life is restricted by the lack of light that penetrates the Great Blue Hole.
 The walls are mainly covered in sea plants, feather-duster worms and algae, not with corals.

-If you dive the south side, you will approach the shallowest cave systems at about 100ft (30m).
+If you dive the south wall of the hole, you will approach the shallowest cave systems at about 100 ft (30m).
 You will notice that the angle of the wall changes, resulting in an overhang burdened with stalactites some of which are more than 3 feet in diameter and up to 20 feet in length.
-Fallen stalactites litter the lower ledge of the cave some 50ft (15m) below where stalagmites grow upwards like a set of rotten teeth as if to complete a grotesque subterranean shark's mouth.
+Fallen stalactites litter the lower ledge of the cave some 50 ft (15m) below where stalagmites grow upwards like a set of rotten teeth as if to complete a grotesque subterranean shark's mouth.
 Below this is an entrance to a cavern system which adds an eerie feel to this already atmospheric dive.

-The north side is similar to the south with stalactite formations at 100-140ft (30-42m) deep but, unlike the south side, there is no lower ledge of stalagmites here, just the upper 'jaw' of stalactites hanging over the sunken karst abyss.
+The north wall is similar to the south with stalactite formations at 100-140 ft (30-42m) deep but, unlike the south side, there is no lower ledge of stalagmites here, just the upper 'jaw' of stalactites hanging over the sunken karst abyss.
 The bottom is another 260+ft (80+m) below and very little exploration has been done down there; apparently it's just a large mound of sand and other fallen debris that has accumulated over the years.

 Once you have completed your brief tour of the rock formations and are heading back up, you may be greeted by the guardians of the Blue Hole in the form of Caribbean reef sharks and bull sharks that come barrelling out of the depths.
 The chances of seeing these creatures on a dive here is quite good.